bitsofcotton/goki_check_cc/README.md

 * * vbox : size of vector gathering rectangle.
 * * rz   : z-axis output ratio.
 * match.hh
-* * matchPartial::ndiv    : number of divides that match angles, effects the matching errors.
+* * ndiv    : number of divides that match angles, effects the matching errors.
-* * matchPartial::threshr : error tolerance rate for matching, smaller is tight.
+* * threshr : error tolerance rate for matching, smaller is tight.
-* * matchPartial::threshp : ratio of threshold for number of matched points.
+* * threshp : ratio of threshold for number of matched points.
-* * matchPartial::threshs : ratio of threshold for operator ==.
+* * threshs : ratio of threshold for operator ==.

 # Context
 This program is inspired from re-focus photo softwares.